3lLobo/firstTruffle/README.md

 ## Running Tests

-For the brownie project, which is the only one with test so far, run:
+For the brownie project, which is the only one with test so far.
+Place the tests in the test subfolder and run:
 ```bash
   brownie test
 ```